AlgoMaster Logo

 Intuition

-The simplest approach is to do exactly what the problem says: for each sumRange call, loop from left to right and add up the elements.
-No preprocessing needed, and it's easy to implement.
+Do exactly what the problem says: for each sumRange call, loop from left to right and add up the elements.
+No preprocessing is needed.

-This works fine for a small number of queries, but it does redundant work.
-If you query sumRange(0, 5) and then sumRange(0, 3), the second query re-adds elements you already summed in the first one.
-Every query starts from scratch.
+This holds up for a small number of queries, but it repeats work.
+A query for sumRange(0, 5) followed by sumRange(0, 3) re-adds elements that were already summed in the first call.
+Every query starts over from the beginning of its range.

 Algorithm